nlesc-nano/ceiba-cli/docs/compute.rst

 To run some jobs you need to type in the terminal:
 ::

-   moka compute
+   ceibacli compute

 Or if you want to have more control over what is reported you can provide an input file like:
 ::

-   moka compute -i input_compute.yml
+   ceibacli compute -i input_compute.yml

 Where the *input_compute.yml* is an file in `YAML format <https://en.wikipedia.org/wiki/YAML>`_ containing the :ref:`compute input` metadata.